 They found the men working on the walls of a nearby fort, and unimpressed, called the work ‘nonsense’ leading to the fort’s eventual name.

 Anderson admits it’s unclear how much of this tale has been embellished over the years, given it was never written down, but it is a popular one shared by family members.

 A family who picnics together stays together

-Many of these stories are shared when relatives come together for the bi-annual Salmon Family Picnic, with the next one scheduled for July of 2019 at nearby Horseshoe Lake.
+Many of these stories are shared when relatives come together for the bi-annual Salmon Family Picnic.
 The event is often attended by roughly 100 people, all descendants of Peter Salmon with some traveling from as far away as California.

 “A lot of times people will bring pictures and someone will say ‘oh I remember that person’ or ‘I remember that party,’” said Anderson.
 “So it’s just a fun thing to have as part of your family heritage.”